cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 # Caching Dependencies and Build Artifacts

-Per the {% url "GitLab documentation" https://docs.gitlab.com/ee/ci/caching/ %}, {% url "GitLab CI/CD" https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/ %} offers options for caching dependencies and build artifacts across many different workflows.
+Caching of dependencies and build artifacts can be accomplished with the `cache` configuration.
+The {% url "caching documentation" https://docs.gitlab.com/ee/ci/caching/ %} contains all options for caching dependencies and build artifacts across many different workflows.

-To cache `node_modules`, the npm cache across builds, the `cache` attribute and configuration has been added below.

 Artifacts from a job can be defined by providing paths and an optional expiry time.

 ```yaml
 stages: